-Core-2, HEDIS Measure
+Core-2.
+HEDIS Measure

 This measure assesses the percentage of members, ages 12-21 years, who had at least one well-care visit with a primary care practitioner or OB/GYN during the measurement year.
-This is a claims-based measure.

 The denominator includes only members who are continuously enrolled during the year.
-Wellcare visits are identified with preventive visit CPT codes or ICD-9 codes V20 and V70 and ICD-10 codes Z00 and Z02.
-Practitioners are identified through taxonomy codes indicating the servicing provider was a pediatrician, family practitioner, internal medicine physician, nurse practitioner, physician assistant, or OB/GYN.
+Wellcare visits are identified with preventive visit CPT codes or ICD-9 codes V20, V70 and ICD-10 codes Z00, Z02.
+Practitioners are identified through taxonomy codes indicating that the rendering provider was a pediatrician, family practitioner, internal medicine physician, nurse practitioner, physician assistant, or OB/GYN.